Maheshk-MSFT/job-search-rag-weaviate/README.md

 ---
 1.  **Download the data** from Kaggle: [Job Description Dataset](https://www.kaggle.com/datasets/ravindrasinghrana/job-description-dataset) [1.5 GB].
 Place the CSV file in a `data` directory.
 2.  **Clean the data** using the provided Python script (`prepare_data.py`).
 This script uses the Pandas library to sample the dataset down to 300 rows and creates a new column named `search_text`, which concatenates several fields to be used for vector indexing.
+Refer: datacleaning.py

 ### 2. Weaviate and Ollama Setup
 You need a running instance of Weaviate with the `text2vec-ollama` module enabled.

 1.  **Follow the official Weaviate guide** to run a local instance using Docker: [Weaviate Local Quickstart](https://weaviate.io/developers/weaviate/quickstart).
 Ensure you configure it to use the Ollama module.
 2. Make sure your local **Ollama** service is running and has the required embedding model (e.g., `nomic-embed-text`) downloaded.
+Ref: docker-compose.yml

 ### 3. Create the Weaviate Collection
 Before ingesting data, you must create the `JobPosting` collection in Weaviate with the correct schema.
 You can do this via a `cURL` command, a Python script, or Postman.